Pomona-ITS/HPC-Tech-Tutorials/design/new_technologies/README.md

 Another very interesting company that does not have a product yet (only for development, in limited quantities) is Magic Leap which does not have a bulky headset but rather a pair of stylish glasses.
 Another is Kopin, speciliazing in cyclists and runners.

-Most tetherred setups use an area 0f 5x7 or 7x7 feet which technically requires a dedicted room without any furniture.
+Most tetherred setups use an area of 5x7 or 7x7 feet which technically requires a dedicted room without any furniture.

 Most also use controllers that you have to use to operate within the virtual reality.
 There is a company called Leap Motion that has a camera (mounted on the front of the HMD) that can regonize hand gestures without any controllers but so far this is a work in progress.